xmos/lib_mic_array/doc/rst/src/examples.rst

 Building
 --------

-The following instructions assumes that the `XMOS XTC tools <https://www.xmos.com/software-tools/>`_ has been downloaded and installed (see `README` for required version).
+The following instructions assume that the `XMOS XTC tools <https://www.xmos.com/software-tools/>`_ have been downloaded and installed (see `README` for required version).

 Installation instructions can be found `here <https://xmos.com/xtc-install-guide>`_.
 Particular